 Unlike other property, when you are dividing a retirement account the Court must essentially order the account managers to divide the funds, and this is the only way the non-owning spouse will ever receive their share of the account.

-Do You Need a Raleigh-based Family Law & Divorce Attorney Who Specializes in the Distribution of Retirement Accounts?
+Do You Need a Raleigh-based Family Law & Divorce Attorney Who Focuses on the Distribution of Retirement Accounts?

 To discuss your options in dividing a retirement account, call (919) 301-8843 or complete the contact form below, and one of our divorce attorneys will be in touch shortly.